mplpl/MobileNetworkSimulator/README.md

 - pro subscribers (huge customers like call-centers etc.)
 - sim boxes (used for fraud)

-Each category is characterised by several attributes (hard-coded in the simulator) that determine subscribed willingness to make a local or international call, move to a different BTS, call his friends vs random numbers, etc. Each subscriber may also have more than one sim card and the probability of that is also determined by the category.
+Each category is characterised by several attributes (hard-coded in the simulator) that determine subscriber willingness to make a local or international call, move to a different BTS, call his friends vs random numbers, etc. Each subscriber may also have more than one sim card and the probability of that is also determined by the category.

 The simulator generates two csv files:
 - cdr.csv - each row is a call data record with: